Bonds gain, baht steady

 - Online news:

-One-month implied volatility, a measure of expected moves in exchange rates used to price options, rose 33 basis points to 3.88%.
-It fell 264 basis points in 2012.
+One-month implied volatility, a measure of expected moves in exchange rates used to price options, dropped 11 basis point1, or 0.11 percentage point, to 6.36% from Oct 22.